You expose yourselves to a whole new audience who may come check you out.

 - I do not do web content.
 Don't ask.

 - If you're too small to pay any writers, that's might be okay depending on your exact situation.
-But I'm going to ask to be able to put one or two of self-pimping links in my article so that I can
+But I'm going to ask to be able to put one or two of self-promoting links in my article so that I can

 abscond withexpose your readers to my work.

 - If I can't really get behind your blog's philosophy, I'll probably take a pass.
 I don't have a hard rubric for this.
-I've guiltlessly written for publications with full nudity where enthusiastic consent was a vociferous philosophy, and I've turned down opportunities to write for major national magazines before because I don't like the beauty/fashion industry's promotion of unattainable beauty standards.
+I've guiltlessly written for publications with full nudity where enthusiastic consent was a vociferous philosophy, and I've cheerfully turned down opportunities to write for major national magazines before because I don't like the beauty/fashion industry's promotion of unattainable beauty standards.
 If you think I'd probably appreciate your subversive take on the world, I probably will.
 If you think I'd probably consider writing for you to be selling out, I probably will.
 If you think I will be impressed by how much of an edgelord you are, you're probably wrong.

 - I do not fucking do web content.

 - My writing is MINE (unless you pay a lovely fee which we can negotiate but I freelance at $50/hr so it's not going to be couch cushion change).
 I understand SEO and content writing and that this is not an average request.
 I'm not going to undermine your blog by turning around and reposting a guest post somewhere else (including here), but I'm also not going to sign away the rights to my creative efforts unless you are just paying me a shit-ton of money.